CyberAMS/CarND-PID-Control-Project/README.md

 steer_value = steering_angle - ((Kp * p_error) + (Kd * d_error) + (Ki * i_error));
 ```

 In this case the steering angle `steering_angle` is estimated based on the trained behavior.
 The PID steering controller only needs to compensate for the errors in this estimation and not take care of the complete steering angle signal `steer_value`.
 Therefore, the Twiddle tuning will result in different PID control parameters which are typically much smaller than without the feedforward control.
-As a result the control behavior will be much smoother.
+As a result the control behavior can be much smoother.